wp-cli/handbook/commands/config/delete.md

 : Name of the wp-config.php constant or variable.

 [\--type=&lt;type&gt;]
-: Type of config value to retrieve.
+: Type of the config value to delete.
 Defaults to 'all'.
 \---
 default: all
 options: